MSc

 Livestock Science

-The Masters Degree in Livestock Science offers biological, scientific and professional training that will provide you with the knowledge and skills required to pursue leading careers in the livestock industries, in scientific research, in consultancy services, and in education.
+MSc Livestock Science at Aberystwyth University offers biological, scientific and professional training that will provide you with the knowledge and skills required to pursue leading careers in the livestock industries, in scientific research, in consultancy services, and in education.

 Food security is vital to the success and stability of any country and its population.
 Meeting the world’s increasing demand for food is one of the most important challenges of the 21st century.
 Livestock Science is, and will remain, central to meeting this challenge.
 Not only is food quantity important, but so too is quality, with consumers continuing to demand a high quality product at an affordable price.
 These demands can only be met by the development and implementation of innovative concepts and ideas by suitably qualified postgraduates, who will also then drive forward these exciting developments in livestock science and production.